Pensions, Divorce and QROPS

 A client’s pension is often the biggest asset in divorce or civil partnership dissolution after the family home, so it is important a financial adviser is highly experienced and qualified to be able to advise in this area.

-There are three ways that pensions can be divided during divorce or civil partnership dissolution.
+There are three ways that pensions can be divided during the divorce or civil partnership dissolution.

 – No clean break